 Serving The Most Vulnerable New Yorkers In All Five Boroughs

 The Legal Aid Society’s Civil Practice offers essential civil legal services to families and individuals with nowhere else to turn.
 Our efforts ensure that hardworking New Yorkers can earn a living wage, have a safe place to sleep, and can receive vital health benefits for themselves and their families.

 Every year, our Civil Practice takes on over 52,500 individual legal matters benefiting more than 135,000 New Yorkers.
-Every day, our staff fights unlawful deportations, protects tenants from harassment, and secures essential services for disabled students.
+Every day, our staff fights unlawful deportations, protects tenants from harassment, and secures essential services for students with disabilities.

 The Civil Practice operates out of a network of neighborhood and courthouse-based offices in all five boroughs.
 Our specialized units and projects offer clients legal help in a wide variety of matters, including: